smurthys/smurthys.github.io/engagement.md

 Rules of zero, three, and five | Familiarity with classes Exception-handling and alternatives | Familiarity with TMP Type Traits | Familiarity with TMP
-Constraints and Concepts | Type traits
-Core C++ Guidelines | Introductory C++; topics depend on level of familiarity with C++
+Constraints and Concepts | Familiarity with type traits Core C++ Guidelines | Introductory C++; topics depend on level of familiarity with C++